laxmanukadam/terraform-ansible/README.md

 # Terraform Ansible
+# Laxman adding these changes on forked repo.
 ## Overview
 This project integrates **Terraform** and **Ansible** to automate infrastructure provisioning and configuration management.
 Terraform is used to provision the required servers, and Ansible is used for configuring them.